cspace-deployment/pictionbridge/README.md

        The name of a configuration profile to use.
 This should correspond to a file in `$PICTION_BRIDGE_HOME/conf`, but should not have the .xml extension.

+- `PICTION_BRIDGE_DB_HOST`

+       The hostname of the database server to use to access the table containing updates.

+- `PICTION_BRIDGE_DB_PORT`

+       The port of the database server to use to access the table containing updates.

+- `PICTION_BRIDGE_DB_NAME`

+       The name of the database in which to find the table containing updates.

 - `PICTION_BRIDGE_DB_USER`

        The name of the database user to use to access the table containing updates.
 This database user must exist, and have appropriate permissions on the table.